BartoszCichecki/LenovoLegionToolkit/README.md

 https://dotnet.microsoft.com/download/dotnet/5.0/runtime

-You don't need to install it if you already have the .NET SDK 5 installed.
+This software heavily depends on components that Lenovo Vantage is installing.
+You will most likely not be able to use this if you don't have Vantage installed.
+I recommend that you install Lenovo Vantage, so that all components and dependencies are installed and later you use the _Disable Lenovo Vantage_ option in this tool, so that Vantage does not consume any unnecessary resources.

 ## Credits